healthykim/devp2p/caps/eth.md

 Each element must match the vhash specified in the request.
 The sender can skip any cells that are not available, so the requester can fetch them from other peers.

+The cellAndProof element contains the cell data along with the proof needed to verify that it belongs to the original payload.
+While its structure can vary depending on the verification method, it should allow the recipient to infer which cell IDs were skipped.

 ## Change Log